masasakano/range_extd/.github/README.md

 weird, but that just means the concept of the infinity is unfamiliar to us mortals!

-Now, interestingly, the introduction of "beginless Range" in Ruby means everyone Ruby programmer must be familiar with the concept!
+Now, interestingly, the introduction of "beginless Range" in Ruby means every Ruby programmer must be familiar with the concept!
 I would call it a progress.

 Still, comparisons between RangeExtd and Range may give you occasional surprises.
 This is because some of the accepted ranges by built-in Range